dtzar/helm-kubectl/README.md

 * [lachlanevenson/kubectl](https://hub.docker.com/r/lachlanevenson/k8s-kubectl/)
 * [wernight/kubectl](https://hub.docker.com/r/wernight/kubectl/)

-## Build

-`make docker_build`

 ## Run

+Example to just run helm on entry:
+`docker run --rm dtzar/helm-kubectl helm`
+By default kubectl will try to use /root/.kube/config file for connection to the kubernetes cluster, but does not exist by default in the image.

-This example run command is for use with personal administration or troubleshooting.
+Example for use with personal administration or troubleshooting with volume mount for kubeconfig files:
 `docker run -it -v ~/.kube:/root/.kube dtzar/helm-kubectl`
 The -v maps your host docker machine Kubernetes configuration directory (~/.kube) to the container's Kubernetes configuration directory (root/.kube).

+## Build

+For doing a manual local build of the image:
+`make docker_build`

+This image is now fully automated via travisci.org.
+For reference this .travis.yml file can be validated via:
+`docker run --rm -it -v yourclonedreporoot:/project caktux/travis-cli lint ./travis.yml`